G20 leaders seek to help poorest nations in post-COVID world | Health

 G20 leaders seek to help poorest nations in post-COVID world

+She made no mention of any U.S. pledge to support the global vaccine distribution effort.
+One European source said Trump's remarks were focused on what he described as an unprecedented U.S. recovery and the U.S. drive to develop its own vaccines.
+PREPARE FOR THE FUTURE

-To prepare for future outbreaks, the EU will propose a treaty on pandemics.
-"An international treaty would help us respond more quickly and in a more coordinated manner," the chairman of EU leaders Charles Michel will tell the G20.
-While the global economy is recovering from the depths of the crisis earlier this year, momentum is slowing in countries with resurging infection rates, the recovery is uneven and the pandemic is likely to leave deep scars, the International Monetary Fund said in a report for the G20 summit.
+To prepare for future outbreaks, the EU is proposing a treaty on pandemics.
+"An international treaty would help us respond more quickly and in a more coordinated manner," European Council President Charles Michel told the G20.
+While the global economy is recovering from the depths of the crisis, momentum is slowing in countries with resurgent infection rates and the pandemic is likely to leave deep scars, the International Monetary Fund said in a report for the summit.

 Especially vulnerable are poor and highly indebted countries, which are "on the precipice of financial ruin and escalating poverty, hunger and untold suffering", United Nations Secretary-General Antonio Guterres said on Friday.
-To address this, the G20 will endorse a plan to extend a debt servicing moratorium for developing countries by six months to mid-2021, with a possibility of a further extension, said a draft G20 communique seen by Reuters.
+To address this, the G20 will endorse a plan to extend a freeze in debt service payments by the poorest countries to mid-2021 and endorse a common approach for dealing with debt problems beyond that, the draft communique said.

-World Bank President David Malpass warned the G20 that failing to provide more permanent debt relief to some countries now could lead to increased poverty and a repeat of the disorderly defaults seen in the 1980s.
-The G20 debt relief initiative has helped 44 countries defer some $5 billion in debt service payments, but that is far short of the 73 countries that were eligible, and promised savings of around $12 billion.
-Extending the temporary debt relief could encourage some additional countries to ask for forbearance, experts say, but private-sector creditors must also agree to participate.
+World Bank President David Malpass warned the G20 that failing to provide more permanent debt relief to some countries now could lead to increased poverty and a repeat of the disorderly defaults of the 1980s.
+The G20 debt relief initiative has helped 46 countries defer $5.7 billion in debt service payments, but that is far short of the 73 countries that were eligible, and promised savings of around $12 billion.
+Private sector participation is seen as critical to ensuring broader use of the initiative.

 ALSO READ